more than just a massage

 There is so much more to wellness than a massage table and aromatherapy.

 Wellness is a connection.
 A connection with yourself and with your surroundings.

-Guests who share adventure on the TRUE NORTH often remark that they feel re-invigorated.
-Perhaps because just that day they have hiked through rain forest, taken a shower under a majestic waterfall, marvelled at ancient rock art and landed the fish of their dreams.
+Guests who share the adventure on the TRUE NORTH often remark that they feel re-invigorated.
+Perhaps because just that day they have hiked through the rain forest, taken a shower under a majestic waterfall, marvelled at ancient rock art and landed the fish of their dreams.

 Wellness is also detoxification.
-A stroll along a beach with just yourself for company and the enjoyment of simple but tasty meals freshly prepared and often featuring locally sourced ingredients.
+A stroll along a beach with just yourself for the company and the enjoyment of simple but tasty meals freshly prepared and often featuring locally sourced ingredients.

 But wellness is also about connecting with humanity.

 Sharing experience with like-minded guest, spending time with chaperoning crew and engaging with those who cherish blameless existence in paradise not yet lost.